Theology of religions: Exclusivism

-Hendrik Kraemer's exclusivism is based on a skepticism towards claims of similarity between religions: "Every religion is an individisble, and not to be divided".
-Religion "is not a series of tenets, institutions, practices that can be taken one by one as independent items of religious life".
+Hendrik Kraemer's exclusivism is based on a skepticism towards claims of similarity between religions: "Every religion is an indivisible, and not to be divided."
+Religion "is not a series of tenets, institutions, practices that can be taken one by one as independent items of religious life."

-Knitter's Four-Point Model
+Knitter's four-point model

 A significant expansion of the three-point model was proposed by Paul F. Knitter in his 2002 book Introducing Theologies of Religions.
 He outlined four possible views or models that one could adopt.

-The Replacement Model
+The replacement model

 Knitter's "replacement model" corresponds to Exclusivism in the three-point model, but is split into two subsections: Total Replacement and Partial Replacement.
 The Total Replacement model is most frequently found in Fundamentalist/Evangelical churches, and largely represents the work of Karl Barth.
 It suggests that the reason the Christian religion is considered true is that it realizes that all religion is false (including itself), and recognizes that the only true belief can be found in Jesus.
 It does not necessarily say that there is nothing of value in other religions, but simply that there is no use in studying other religions, as everything of value can be found in Christ.
 The Partial Replacement model has similar things to say about other religions, but does not go so far as to say that there is nothing of value in other religions.
 It suggests that other religions might have access to God's revelation, but not to God's salvation.
 This is an important distinction, as it implies that some truth can be found in other religions, but not whole of the truth, and not enough to receive salvation.
 This view is largely based on the views expressed by the World Council of Churches in their discussion on religious dialogue and theology.

-The Fulfillment Model
+The fulfillment model

 Knitter's main contribution, informed by his Christian faith and the idea that Christianity is a fulfillment of Judaism, implies that, while the previous religion was not wrong, it was incomplete and awaiting later fulfillment.
 This view is also held by some forms of Islam with respect to Christianity and Judaism before them, as well as by Mormonism and all other faiths who feel they have a later clarification from God.

 However, one's religion does not have to be founded after others in order to see one's religion as a fulfillment.
 For instance, some Christian theologians argue that if their faith *arrives* later than the indigenous religion, even if in history Christianity came first, such indigenous systems were "God's placeholder," often with common truths learned from nature mixed with erroneous revelatory truths, that can be fulfilled and corrected with the revealed truth of the Christian Scriptures.

 Proponents of this view include Karl Rahner, whose appreciation of the phrase "all grace is Christ's grace" led him to the controversial theory of "anonymous Christians" - those who are already saved by the light they have, yet have not yet heard the gospel.